Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 #### 3) Quick sanity checks
-- Ask the agent: “Draft an email update for the Los Angeles Verizon Network team about the incident being resolved.”
+- Ask the agent: “Draft an email invite about an Agentic AI bootcamp in New York around October.”
 - The agent should generate a professional email body.
 - If the Outlook tool is configured, you can also instruct it to send the email directly.